 The first draft of the report will be presented to Chief Audit Executive for review and ultimately submitted to Audit committee for further assessment.
-The final draft has been tabled in an open Council before public participation drive by the Municipal Public Accounts Committee.
-The draft Annual report was also submitted to the office of Auditor General in line with subsection 127 (5) (b) of the Municipal Finance Management Act.
+The final draft will be tabled in an open Council before public participation drive by the Municipal Public Accounts Committee.